-Three levels of SAR medical kits (Figure 5-62) have been developed for use by helicopter commands with SAR capability; the Level "A" SAR medical kit is designed for all units that maintain SAR capable helicopters.
+Two levels of SAR medical kits (Figure 5-64) have been developed for use by helicopter commands with SAR capability; the Level "A" SAR medical kit is designed for all units that maintain SAR capable helicopters.
 The Level "B" medical kit is used in conjunction with the Level "A" medical kit for all units that maintain SAR-capable helicopters that may utilize SAR hospital corpsmen (NEC 8401).
-The Level "C" SAR medical kit is used in place of the Level "B" SAR medical kit by SAR hospital corpsmen (NEC 8401) assigned to HCS-4 and HCS-5 only.
 Chapter 7 contains information on medical procedures.
 Appendix D contains the list, with stock numbers, of the medical equipment for each kit.

-- Maintenance operations shall be performed by organizational level, or above. - Maintenance of the SAR Level A/B/C SAR medical kit is limited to minor repair, replacement of the container bag, and/or the inspection and replacement of medical items.
+- Maintenance operations shall be performed by organizational level, or above. - Maintenance of the SAR Level A/B SAR medical kit is limited to minor repair, replacement of the container bag, and/or the inspection and replacement of medical items.